milesaylward/jekyll-now/about.md

 permalink: /about/
 ---

-Currently designing websites for free to build my portfolio, if your interested follow me on twitter
+Currently designing websites for free to build my portfolio, if your interested email me, or dm me on twitter

 ### More Information